smcgdub/the_33rpm_player/README.md

 ### **6.1 Code** ###

 All of the code for the project was generated using Bing chat powered by ChatGPT.
-The number of adjustments i made myself to the code can be counted on 1 hand
+I made only a handful of adjustments to the code myself.

 </details>